scc-digitalhub/validation-framework/library/docs/authentication.md

 ```

 **Credentials**</br>
-The credentials can be provided inside a `dict`.
+The credentials must be provided inside a `dict`

 ```python
 CREDENTIALS = {